afska/gba-link-connection/README.md

 `asyncACKTimerId` | **s8** *(0~3 or -1)* | `-1` | GBA Timer to use for ACKs.
 If you have free timers, use one here to reduce CPU usage.

 You can also change these compile-time constants:
-- `LINK_WIRELESS_QUEUE_SIZE`: to set a custom buffer size (how many incoming and outcoming messages the queues can store at max).
+- `LINK_WIRELESS_QUEUE_SIZE`: to set a custom buffer size (how many incoming and outgoing messages the queues can store at max).
 The default value is `30`, which seems fine for most games.
 - `LINK_WIRELESS_MAX_COMMAND_RESPONSE_LENGTH`: to set the biggest allowed response from the adapter.
 The default value is `50`, which allows reading all user messages (max receive length is `21`) and -in theory- up to `7` broadcasting servers *(7 values per broadcast * 7 = 49 responses)*.
 This library was only tested with `4` adapters, so the real maximum is unknown.
 - `LINK_WIRELESS_MAX_SERVER_TRANSFER_LENGTH` and `LINK_WIRELESS_MAX_CLIENT_TRANSFER_LENGTH`: to set the biggest allowed transfer per timer tick.
 Transfers contain retransmission headers and multiple user messages.
 These values must be in the range `[6;20]` for servers and `[2;4]` for clients.
 The default values are `20` and `4`, but you might want to set them a bit lower to reduce CPU usage.